Richard Lewisohn: Surgery

 In 1922, he convinced his colleague Albert Berg to perform the first subtotal gastrectomy for peptic ulcer in the United States.
 He had traveled previously to Hans von Haberer in Innsbruck, Austria, where the method had already been applied and where he became familiar with the surgical techniques.
 Following the successful application at Mount Sinai, the technique spread to the rest of the United States for ulcers resistant to other treatment.
 Lewisohn was also a contemporary of Alexis Moschcowitz and his successor as chief of the general surgical service at Mount Sinai.

 In 1937, Lewisohn retired from active surgery and became a consulting surgeon.
 He focused his time on cancer research, and was "the first to define the significance of folic acid in the biology of cancer" and was "among the first to use folic acid antagonists clinically".
 He spent approximately ten years thus engaged, before retiring more completely, only to re-enter the world of medical research in 1954, to oversee and the creation of a new cell research laboratory at Mount Sinai, made possible by a large donation.

 Honours

 In 1955 he received the American Association of Blood Banks' Karl Landsteiner Memorial Award.
 In January 1959 he became an honorary fellow of the Royal College of Surgeons of England, having been a fellow of the American College of Surgeons since 1916.
 Lewisohn was also a Fellow of the American Gastroenterological Association, and served on the American Board of Surgery.

 Personal life

-Lewisohn had multiple children with his life companion Constance.